UGURSELIMOZEN/UGURSELIMOZEN/README.md

 • Improving currently myself with BigQuery, Python Streamlit, Tableau and Cloud Technologies to develop interactive web apps.

-• I am currently looking a job opportunities about data analytics domain an ambitious company which will challenge me to make development and learning new technologies continuous.
+• I am currently looking  for a new job opportunities about data analytics domain an ambitious company which will challenge me to make development and learning new technologies continuous.

 ### To summarize briefly myself ;